 - Two-dimensional pinhole arrays can contain a large number of pinholes on a rectangular grid.
 They may be used as Hartmann plates for analyzing optical systems.

 The RP Photonics Buyer's Guide contains 8 suppliers for pinholes.
+Among them:

 |||M. Young, “Pinhole optics”, Appl.
 Opt.
 10 (12), 2763 (1971), doi:10.1364/AO.10.002763|